-Doing this can increase your melanoma risk by 20 percent
+Doing this can increase your melanoma risk

 Experts find the trend upsetting.

-“The statistics are startling,” says Dr. Sigrun Hallmeyer, director of Cancer Services and oncologist/hematologist at Advocate Lutheran General Hospital in Park Ridge, Ill.
+“The statistics are startling,” says Dr. Sigrun Hallmeyer, director of cancer services and oncologist/hematologist at Advocate Lutheran General Hospital in Park Ridge, Ill.
 “I continue to see an increase in all stages of melanoma cases, especially among young patients in my practice.
 There’s really no such thing as a healthy tan, but especially when it comes to indoor tanning, my recommendation is plain and simple – do not participate.”

 The trends are even more concerning when you examine who’s most prone to use the beds.
 More than half of indoor tanners start tanning before the age of 21, and nearly a third start tanning even earlier – before they turn 18.